 Northeast Georgia Health System

-Under Carol Burrell’s leadership, Northeast Georgia Medical Center in Gainesville, the system’s flagship hospital, has garnered state and national acclaim, including recognition by Healthgrades as one of the country’s 50 Best Hospitals.
-Burrell also led the construction of NGMC Braselton, the state’s first new hospital in 20 years that wasn’t a replacement or a relocation, and helped the system acquire its third hospital, NGMC Barrow, in 2017.
-In 2018 she was an Atlanta Business Chronicle Women Who Mean Business honoree.
-Georgia Trend named her its Most Respected Business Leader in 2017 and, for six years in a row, has placed her on a list of 100 Most Influential Georgians.
+Under Carol Burrell’s leadership, Northeast Georgia Medical Center in Gainesville, the system’s flagship hospital and one of the state’s five Level I trauma centers, has garnered state and national acclaim, including recognition by Healthgrades as one of the country’s 50 Best Hospitals.
+Burrell also led the construction of NGMC Braselton and the acquisition of NGMC Barrow.
+She has worked to save rural hospitals in Lumpkin and Habersham Counties.
+Georgia Trend named her its Most Respected Business Leader in 2017 and, for nine years in a row, has placed her on a list of 100 Most Influential Georgians.

 Carlos del Rio, MD

 Carlos del Rio is a distinguished professor of medicine at Emory University School of Medicine and a professor of global health and epidemiology at Emory’s Rollins School of Public Health.
-He serves as the executive associate dean of Emory University School of Medicine at Grady Health System and is the codirector and principal investigator at the Emory Center for AIDS Research.
-Del Rio is the international secretary of the National Academy of Medicine, chair of the PEPFAR Scientific Advisory Board, and president of the Infectious Diseases Society of America.
+He serves as the executive associate dean of Emory University School of Medicine at Grady Health System.
+Additionally, del Rio is codirector of the Emory Center for AIDS Research and co-principal investigator of the Emory-CDC HIV Clinical Trials Unit and the Emory Vaccine and Treatment Evaluation Unit.
+In 2023, del Rio was appointed interim dean for Emory University School of Medicine and interim chief academic officer for Emory Healthcare.
+Del Rio serves as the international secretary of the National Academy of Medicine, chair of the PEPFAR Scientific Advisory Board, and president of the Infectious Diseases Society of America.